Graham Capital Management L.P. Purchases 79,247 Shares of LXP Industrial Trust (NYSE:LXP)

-Graham Capital Management L.P. raised its holdings in shares of LXP Industrial Trust (NYSE:LXP – Free Report) by 60.3% in the second quarter, according to its most recent 13F filing with the Securities and Exchange Commission.
-The institutional investor owned 210,615 shares of the real estate investment trust’s stock after purchasing an additional 79,247 shares during the quarter.
-Graham Capital Management L.P. owned 0.07% of LXP Industrial Trust worth $2,053,000 as of its most recent SEC filing.
+Graham Capital Management L.P. lifted its position in shares of LXP Industrial Trust (NYSE:LXP – Free Report) by 60.3% during the second quarter, according to its most recent disclosure with the Securities & Exchange Commission.
+The firm owned 210,615 shares of the real estate investment trust’s stock after purchasing an additional 79,247 shares during the quarter.
+Graham Capital Management L.P. owned 0.07% of LXP Industrial Trust worth $2,053,000 at the end of the most recent reporting period.

-Several other institutional investors have also recently bought and sold shares of LXP.
-Advisor Group Holdings Inc. increased its position in shares of LXP Industrial Trust by 81.1% during the first quarter.
-Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock worth $198,000 after acquiring an additional 4,423 shares in the last quarter.
-American Century Companies Inc. acquired a new position in LXP Industrial Trust during the 1st quarter valued at about $197,000.
+Other large investors also recently modified their holdings of the company.
+Advisor Group Holdings Inc. lifted its stake in shares of LXP Industrial Trust by 81.1% in the first quarter.
+Advisor Group Holdings Inc. now owns 9,880 shares of the real estate investment trust’s stock valued at $198,000 after buying an additional 4,423 shares in the last quarter.
+American Century Companies Inc. bought a new position in LXP Industrial Trust in the 1st quarter valued at about $197,000.
 PNC Financial Services Group Inc. boosted its stake in LXP Industrial Trust by 4.6% during the 1st quarter.
 PNC Financial Services Group Inc. now owns 34,813 shares of the real estate investment trust’s stock valued at $547,000 after purchasing an additional 1,536 shares during the last quarter.
-AlphaCrest Capital Management LLC purchased a new stake in shares of LXP Industrial Trust in the first quarter worth approximately $354,000.
-Finally, Natixis Advisors L.P. lifted its holdings in shares of LXP Industrial Trust by 18.6% in the first quarter.
-Natixis Advisors L.P. now owns 73,688 shares of the real estate investment trust’s stock valued at $1,157,000 after purchasing an additional 11,569 shares in the last quarter.
-Institutional investors and hedge funds own 92.57% of the company’s stock.
+AlphaCrest Capital Management LLC bought a new stake in LXP Industrial Trust during the 1st quarter worth approximately $354,000.
+Finally, Natixis Advisors L.P. raised its stake in shares of LXP Industrial Trust by 18.6% in the first quarter.
+Natixis Advisors L.P. now owns 73,688 shares of the real estate investment trust’s stock worth $1,157,000 after purchasing an additional 11,569 shares during the last quarter.
+92.57% of the stock is currently owned by institutional investors.

 Analysts Set New Price Targets